MetPX/sarracenia/doc/Dev.rst

     sudo apt-get install python3-pyftpdlib python3-paramiko

+With those packages installed, also need to ensure `SSH login without password <http://www.linuxproblem.org/art_9.html>`_ on localhost for the sftp functions to work properly.

 The setup script starts a trivial web server, and ftp server, and a daemon that invokes sr_post.
 It also tests the C components, which need to have been already installed as well and defines some fixed test clients that will be used during self-tests::